This post may contain affiliate links.

 - How much money are you willing to invest in the race.
 Ironman events aren’t cheap.

 - Do you travel well?
 Do you perform best in hot or cold climates?
-These are a key factors to consider.
+These are key factors to consider in choosing which international Ironman even to enter.

 These questions are all related to each other in small ways but by answering each separately, you will have a clearer picture of where you should race your next Ironman triathlon.